chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/sedimentation-64-particles/sedimentation-64-particles.rst

 * The ``assemble Navier-Stokes inside particles`` is set to false because we are not interested in the flow inside of the particle.

 * The ``length ratio`` has been set to 2.
-This is small enough so it does not impact too much the conditioning of the matrix while avoiding interpolation of the immersed boundary stencil in multiple elements.
+This is small enough so it does not impact the conditioning of the matrix while avoiding interpolation of the immersed boundary stencil in multiple elements.

 * The ``contact search radius factor`` is set to 1.5.
 This parameter is smaller than the default one since the particle motion relative to their size is relatively slow.
 This enables the use of a smaller search radius which increases the DEM calculation speed.